-Certification by Manufacturers.
-Any space-conditioning equipment listed in this section, meeting the requirements of Section 100.0 (e)2A, may be installed so long as the manufacturer has certified to the Commission that the equipment complies with all the applicable requirements of this section.
+Certification by manufacturers.
+Any space-conditioning equipment listed in this section, meeting the requirements of Section 100.0 (e)2A, may be installed only if the manufacturer has certified to the Commission that the equipment complies with all the applicable requirements of this section.